Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 In most Agent-Based Models, time moves in steps, sometimes called 'ticks'.
 At each step of the model, one or more of the agents – usually all of them – are activated and take their own step.
 This step could involve changing internally and/or interacting with one another or their environment.

 The scheduler is a special model component which controls the order in which agents are activated.
-For example, all the agents may activate in the same order at every step, their order might be shuffled, we may try to simulate all the agents acting at simultaneously, and more. `Mesa` offers a few different built-in scheduler classes, with a common interface.
+For example, all the agents may activate in the same order at every step, their order might be shuffled, we may try to simulate all the agents acting simultaneously, and more. `Mesa` offers a few different built-in scheduler classes, with a common interface.
 That makes it easy to change the activation regime a given model uses, and see whether it changes the model behavior.
 This may not seem important, but scheduling patterns can have a big impact on your results.
-The severity of those impacts, depending on the type of activation chosen, are is still a topic of research and debate – still, potential effects on your model should be considered and be made clear.[^20]
+The severity of those impacts, depending on the type of activation chosen, is still a topic of research and debate – still, potential effects on your model should be considered and be made clear.[^20]

 For now, let's use one of the simplest ones: `RandomActivation`[^21], which activates all the agents once per step, in a random order.